Getting started

 Soundcharts API needs special headers to authenticate requests.

-x-app-idis used to retrieve your customer rights.x-api-keyis used to authenticate your API user.
+x-api-keyis used to authenticate your API user.

 Sandbox & production environment